Alejogb1/job-board/blog-data/how-is-filter-implemented.md

 Why did the programmer quit his job?
 Because he didn't get arrays!

-Alright so I think that basically covers the common implementation techniques of `filter` if you have any other questions about this let me know otherwise i wish you the best for your programming endeavors and hopefully this explanation helped a bit and you found it useful.
+so I think that basically covers the common implementation techniques of `filter` if you have any other questions about this let me know otherwise i wish you the best for your programming endeavors and hopefully this explanation helped a bit and you found it useful.